CAN'T BREATHE? SUSPECT VOCAL CORD DYSFUNCTION!

 put bottom end of big towel into the water, with top of towel held up

 to put moisture (water vapor) into air.
 This works anywhere, and needs no electricity.

-We kept the negative ion generator away from metal, and we didn't touch it while it is on, and we kept it away from grounded (3 prong) electrical plugs, because I was told that MUCH OZONE could be produced if it is close to metal, or if it is touched, or if it is close to grounded electrical plugs (like next to a lamp that uses a grounded plug).
+We keep the negative ion generator away from metal, and we don't touch it while it is on, and we keet it away from grounded (3 prong) electrical plugs, because I was told that MUCH OZONE could be produced if it is close to metal, or if it is touched, or if it is close to grounded electrical plugs (like next to a lamp that uses a grounded plug).
 Ozone, in large amounts, is toxic, drying, irritating, and bad for asthmatics, too.
 Ozone is an asthma trigger, and may be a VCD trigger.
 Ozone is bad for people, except when created in small amounts by nature, like from occasional lightning bolts outdoors, etc., or, when ozone is high up in the atmosphere.
 In nature, the ozone gets quickly diluted by winds, outdoors.
 And, thunderstorms are not continuous!

 AVOID AIR CLEANERS THAT SAY THEY ARE OZONE TYPES.
 In his book, The Healthy House, John Bower writes that even negative ion generators may produce a very small amount of ozone, but in very tiny, acceptable amounts., The only time I ever smelled ozone from our neg. ion generator, was when I touched it for more than a couple of seconds.

-(4) I use a Breathe-Rite nasal strip while sleeping, to help keep my nose un-stuffed, and to lessen snoring.
+(4) I use a Breathe-Rite nasal strip while sleeping, or when napping, to help keep my nose un-stuffed, and to lessen snoring.
 CAUTION: Packaging of this product contains natural rubber latex which may cause allergic reactions.
 IF YOU MIGHT HAVE A LATEX ALLERGY, DO NOT USE THESE BREATHE RITE NASAL STRIPS!
 One can call the company at 1-800/858-NOSE(6673) to ask if the Breathe-Rites contain any other ingredients that one might be allergic to.

-(5) Read the book, THE HEALTHY HOUSEby John Bower, to get ideas about how to greatly improve your air quality, at home, at school, & at work.
+(5) Read the book, THE HEALTHY HOUSE by John Bower, to get ideas about how to greatly improve your air quality, at home, at school, & at work.
 Indoor air pollution causes sinus problems.
 OPEN YOUR WINDOWS to let in fresh air, if outside air is good quality.
 AVOID BREATHING IN TOXIC CHEMICALS, MOLDS, & IRRITATING DUSTS.
 See examples on web-page 5, about Environmental & Occupational Health, Sick Building Syndrome, Building Related Illness, Toxic Molds, etc.

-(6) These SINUS TIPS, along with some GASTRIC REFLUX TIPS (see below), and improving AIR QUALITY, can often greatly lessen (or eliminate) both VCD attacks, and similar Upper Airway Dysfunction, (areas near the vocal cords squeezing shut/closing up/moving together & down), attacks! (like Laryngochalasia, etc. See web-pages 5, 3, 4, 9, and links web-page, of this website.
+(6) These SINUS TIPS, along with some GASTRIC REFLUX TIPS (see below), and improving AIR QUALITY, can often greatly lessen (or eliminate) both VCD attacks, also called LARYNGO-SPASMS, and similar Upper Airway Dysfunction, (areas near the vocal cords squeezing shut/closing up/moving together & down), attacks! (like Laryngochalasia, etc. See web-pages 5, 3, 4, 9, and links web-page, of this website.

 These SINUS TIPS (& GASTRIC REFLUX TIPS & IMPROVING AIR QUALITY) can also be helpful for people with asthma, voice problems, COUGHING PROBLEMS, etc.